ElvenTools/elven-tools-website/src/docs/tips-on-buying-nfts-on-the-elrond-blockchain.md

 ### Summary

-Hopefully, I explained a couple of the most important things when someone is interested in some NFT project on the Elrond Blockchain, but not only on the Elrond.
+Hopefully, I explained a couple of the most important things when someone is interested in some NFT project on the MultiversX Blockchain, but not only on the MultiversX.
 Some of the guides are pretty universal.

 Be aware that these are only my opinions.
 I am primarily a developer, so I'm not an expert in marketing, selling, and promoting stuff.
 I wrote from a developer's perspective and a person who would like to buy some NFTs at some moment in time.